VamiqValji/mortality-calculator/README.md

 ### To run locally (in browser):

-First replace the url in "mongodbURL.js" to your own if you want to run the back-end.
+First replace the url in "mongodbURL.js" to your own database link if you want to run the back-end of the application.

 > Install Dependancies